lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :width: 600
     :alt: A screenshot of two plots showing the heliocentric and topocentric distance of the trans-Neptunian object as a function of time.

-    2d visualization of the TNO's trajectory.
+    Visualization of the 3-D TNO's trajectory by viewing the 2-D projections of its trajectory.

 .. **FIND MORE INTERESTING THINGS TO DO AND EXPLORE WITH THIS TNO!**